eacardenase/eacardenase.github.io/_posts/2025-04-01-uikit-with-swift-setup-ios-18.md

 Hi there!
 Most probably you will be thinking, why would I need to setup a new iOS project using UIKit when there is SwiftUI already?

 Well, the thing is that UIKit is far from dead, and there's a high chance you will encounter it in the wild.
-Or you just wanna learn something new.
 Here, we are gonna setup a pretty basic UIKit project built from scratch with Swift that will just show a `UIViewController`'s view background set to blue, using programmatic-ui instead of the default storyboard setup.

+> You can see a similar setup using Objective-C on [this post]({% post_url 2025-03-28-uikit-with-objective-c-setup-ios-18 %}){: target="_blank" }.

 ## Project set up

 Go ahead and create a new project on XCode.
-Select _iOS_, App template, pick _Storyboard_ as interface and good old _Objective-C_ as language.
+Select _iOS_, App template, pick _Storyboard_ as interface and _Swift_ as programming language.

 > The project set up would look something like this
 {: .prompt-info }